valeriupredoi/COVID-19_LINEAR/README.md

 doubling time of the infected population of 2.7 days; the same numbers have been brought down by Denmark to 0.06 day-1 and 12.5 days.

+Denmark experiences a sharp decrease in the virus spread after 13 March, 2020, reducing the spread rate from a (noisy) 0.49 day-1 to a stable 0.06 day-1; in terms of infected population growth this means it will double almost every two weeks - the same population doubling time is less than 3 days currently in the UK (18 March, 2020).

 Spread in the UK                             |  Spread in Denmark :-------------------------------------------:|:-------------------------:
 ![UK](country_plots/COVID-19_LIN_UK-GOV.png) |  ![Denmark](country_plots/COVID-19_LIN_Denmark.png)